Jim Garlow: Views on tax laws and role of churches

-On Voting and Biblical Principles:
+On Voting and Biblical Principles

-"Some came to hear to hear an endorsement," Garlow said.
-"My endorsement will be Jesus.
-I'll tell you whom I'm going to vote for, but I don't think that makes it an endorsement.
-I'm going to vote for Mitt Romney, but I'm not telling you to."

-He said "Biblical principles should guide a voter's choice."
+Garlow has publicly endorsed Mitt Romney, arguing that "biblical principles should guide a voter's choice."

-"You sit alone with the spirit of God and let God tell you who to vote (for)," he said.

 Personal

 Garlow grew up in Concordia, Kansas.
 He earned a Ph.D. in historical theology from Drew University, a Master of Theology from Princeton Theological Seminary and Master of Divinity from Asbury Theological Seminary, bachelor's and master's degrees from Southern Nazarene University, and an associate degree from Oklahoma Wesleyan University (originally as Miltonvale Wesleyan College, now closed).
 Garlow later served as a professor at Oklahoma Wesleyan.
 Garlow has written 15 books, including the New York Times best-seller Cracking DaVinci's Code.

 Carol, Garlow's wife of 42 years died of cancer in 2013.
 They were adoptive parents of four children.
 He married his current wife, the former Rosemary Schindler, in 2014.
 Between them, they have eight children and nine grandchildren.